Getting College Credit

 College Credit Information for IMR Study Abroad Programs

-Students seeking to earn college credit through independent study or capstone/special projects will find great value in International Medical Relief trips.
+Students seeking to earn college credit through independent study or capstone/special projects will find great value in International Medical Relief missions.
 IMR specializes in acute care in remote areas of the world.
-Our trips typically range from 7-10 days with 125 clinical hours available for you to earn.
+Our missions typically range from 4-14 days with 125 clinical hours available for you to earn.
 You, your school, and your academic advisor determine your course credit.
 IMR does not provide the credit hours.

 Please let us know if there is a contact at your school to whom we can provide additional information to help you get credit for your experience.